winterleitner/kontomanager-client/README.md

 - Python Client [https://git.flo.cx/flowolf/yessssms](https://git.flo.cx/flowolf/yessssms)

 # Changelog

+### 2.2.3
+- fix exception in `CreateConnection` when wrong credentials were provided

+### 2.2.2
+- handle new simple/expert mode selection in Kontomanager

+### 2.2.1
+- handle new phone number selection dropdown structure in Kontomanager

+### 2.2.0
+- update base uri for yesss
+- change target frameworks to `netstandard2.0;net8.0;net9.0`

 ### 04.04.2024 2.1.4
 - set culture for parsing numbers to de-DE.
 This fixes the problem where used data was read incorrectly if the system locale is not de-DE.